Member of a Reciprocal Membership Body

 - Institute of Chartered Accountants in England and Wales

-- Hong Kong Institute of Certified Public Accountants – having completed the Qualifying Program (Professional Program and Final Professional Examination) that took effect in or subsequent to September 1999
+- Hong Kong Institute of Certified Public Accountants – having completed the Qualifying Program (Professional Program and Final Professional Examination) after January 1, 2002

 - Chartered Accountants of Ireland